Promoting International, Comparative and Global Social Policy

 By clicking here you will access our formal document explaining the different types of international collaboration that SPA endorses.

-To discuss any aspects of international collaboration with SPA please contact our Executive Committee members assigned with the portfolio of International Relations (Dr Theo Papadopoulos or Dr Antonios Roumpakis).
+To discuss any aspects of international collaboration with SPA please contact our Executive Committee member assigned with the portfolio of International Relations (Dr Janice Tripney).
 We will be happy to hear from you!

 Existing International affiliations and partnerships

 SPA maintains longstanding international affiliations with multiple associations and networks promoting the research and study of social policy.

 The following organisations have signed formal International Affiliation agreements with the Social Policy Association (UK).

 - Australia – Australian Social Policy Association (ASPA).
 SPA supported the creation of the Australian Social Policy Association.
 This committed the SPA to a reciprocal agreement with ASPA whereby members of each organisation can attend the other’s annual conferences at the membership rate.
 See also, website of the Social Policy Research Centre at the University of New South Wales, Sydney.

 - East Asia – East Asian Social Policy Research Network (EASP).
 SPA and EASP signed a reciprocal agreement during the first joint EASP/UK SPA annual conference at the University of York in July 2012.